knewplay/book-programming-essential/Appendix/tools.md

 - *displayMap*
 - *displayScoreboard*

 Clearly there is a lot going on beneath the GUI.
 And it is exactly at this low level where the terminal resides and operates.
 The terminal provides direct access to the underlying command-line interface (CLI) of the OS, skipping the graphical user interface altogether.
+Remember, everything that can be done using the GUI can also be done in the CLI, but not everything that can be done in the CLI can be done in the GUI.

 While the visual aspect is vital to any good game, it may not be as crucial in other industries.
 Technologies that are not directly linked to the general public oftentimes do not have a GUI.
 Why?
 Because it's extra work, and IT professionals are expected to be more technically inclined, so the idea is that they are capable of learning the terminal.
 And because all IT professionals are assumed to know how to use the terminal, they often do.
 You will not go very far in most fields related to computers if you do not know how to use the terminal.